 There’s so much to do in and near LA Paz.

 Los Cabos is the main International Airport travelers fly to from the USA.
 From there, it’s a short hop to Cabo San Lucas.

 There are a million great reasons to visit Baja California Sur.
-People just like you drive cars and RVs, and ride their motorcycles down the peninsula.
+People like you drive cars and RVs and ride their motorcycles down the peninsula.
 You can too.
 No matter what you’re in the mood for, when you visit Baja California Sur, you’re going to have a great time!

-Mexican Insurance Store.com has new lower rates and special discounts if you plan to only travel in Baja California.
-Not all Mexican Insurance is the same.
-Make sure you get a policy that will cover you if you need to ever file a claim.
+Mexican Insurance Store.com has new lower rates and special discounts if you only travel to Baja, California.
+However, not all Mexican Insurance is the same.
+Make sure you get a policy that will cover you if you ever need to file a claim.
 It’s as easy as Shop, Buy, and Print.